 \section{The Dirac field on de Sitter spacetimes}

-In the absence of a strong theory like the Wigner one, we must study the CR-UIR equivalence resorting to the covariant field equations able to give us the structure of the covariant field.
-Then, bearing in mind that the de Sitter UIRs are well-studied \cite{linrep,linrep1}, we can establish the CR-UIR equivalence by studying the CR and UIR Casimir operators in configurations and momentum rep..
+In the absence of a complete rep. theory like the Wigner one, we must study the CR-UIR equivalence resorting to covariant field equations able to give us the structure of the covariant fields.
+Then, bearing in mind that the de Sitter UIRs are well-studied \cite{linrep,linrep1}, we can establish the CR-UIR equivalence by studying the CR and UIR Casimir operators in configuration and momentum reps..

-In what follows we concentrate on the Dirac equation on the de Sitter spacetime since this is the only Eq. on this background giving the natural rest energy $\Re E_0=m$ \cite{CCC}.
+In what follows we concentrate on the Dirac equation on the de Sitter spacetime since this is the only field equation on this background giving the natural rest energy $\Re E_0=m$ \cite{CCC}.